richardTingle/jmeinitializer/README.md

 `java -jar -Dspring.profiles.active=prod jmeinitializer.jar`

-The -Dspring.profiles.active=prod changes the post it boots on to 80.

 ### Running as a docker image

 A docker image can be create by (with docker installed) running

-`docker build -t jmeInitialiser .`
+`docker build -t jmeinitializer .`

 (Note the final `.`, it is not a typo, it means use the dockerfile in the current directory)

 The image can then be run (forwarding the images internal port 80 to the host machines port 80) by running the following

-`docker run -p 80:80 jmeInitializer`
+`docker run -p 80:8080 jmeinitializer`

 ### Check for vulnerabilities